 Research has been completed, and the essential findings from the final report have been summarized in NCHRP Research Results Digest 76, "Field Evaluation of Vehicle Barrier Systems."
-Microfiche of the agency's final report may be purchased for \$4.00 prepaid from the Transportation Research Board Publications Office, 2101 Constitution Avenue, N.W., Washington, DC 20418.
+Microfiche of the agency's final report may be purchased (see final page of this section for ordering information).